angular-package/angular-package/packages/change-detection/README.md

-# @angular-package/change-detection
+# angular-package/change-detection

-Decorator to improve component performance by setting initially change detection state to `Detached` and detect changes on specified properties when `set`.
+Package to improve application performance by setting initially change detection component state to `Detached` and detect changes on provided properties when they are `set`.

 **Pros(+):**
 * **AOT** (Ahead Of Time Compilation) package: *faster rendering*, *fewer asynchronous requests*, *smaller Angular framework download size*, *detect template errors earlier*, *better security*.
 * **MIT** License: it can be used commercially.
-* Component change detection mechanism controll.
+* Component change detection properties are controlled by property `__properties: PropertiesInterface`.
-* Initially detached from change detection tree.
+* Initially `Detached` from change detection tree to improve application performance.
 * Uses `set` to detect specified property changes.

 **Cons(-):**
+* Cannot add dynamically property.
 * Need to provide `ChangeDetectorRef` instance.
+* Need to add `ngOnInit()` and `ngAfterContentinit()` methods to work properly.
 * No `demo` at the moment.

 **Important!**
-* Live demo and inside folder available soon.
+* Live demo and inside folder will be available soon.
 * Set `ChangeDetectionStrategy` to `OnPush`.
-* Provide `ChangeDetectorRef` to component `constructor()`.
+* Inject `ChangeDetectorRef` to component `constructor()`.
+* Implement `ngOnInit()` and `ngAfterContentInit()` methods.

 ----